 Environment variables on the target for the compilers and libraries.
-For more information, see Install and Setup Prerequisites for NVIDIA Boards (GPU Coder Support Package for NVIDIA GPUs).
+For more information, see Install and Setup Prerequisites for NVIDIA Boards.

 Development Host Requirements

 GPU Coder for CUDA code generation.
-For a tutorial, see Get Started with GPU Coder.
+For a tutorial, see Get Started with GPU Coder (GPU Coder).

 The following line of code creates a folder in your current working folder on the host and copies all the relevant files into this folder.
 If you cannot generate files in this folder, before running this command, change your current working folder.

-The GPU Coder Support Package for NVIDIA GPUs uses an SSH connection over TCP/IP to execute commands while building and running the generated CUDA code on the DRIVE or Jetson platforms.
+The support package uses an SSH connection over TCP/IP to execute commands while building and running the generated code on the Jetson or DRIVE platforms.
 Connect the target platform to the same network as the host computer or use an Ethernet crossover cable to connect the board directly to the host computer.
 For information on how to set up and configure your board, see NVIDIA documentation.